Skip to content

 # read response of less than 1000 characters

-# echo if necessary
+# possible echo

 if verbose:

-# retrieve error code
+# error code recovery

 # error returned by the server?

-return response[4:]
+return reponse[4:]

-# return without error
+# error-free return

 return ""